alevchuk/minibank/README.md

 3. Make a backup `sudo cp /boot/cmdline.txt /cmdline.txt-old-backup`
 4. Edit the boot command by running `sudo vi /boot/cmdline.txt`
 5. Add `usb-storage.quirks=YOUR_VENDOR_ID_FOR_DEVICE_1:YOUR_PRODUCT_ID_FOR_DEVICE_1:u,YOUR_VENDOR_ID_FOR_DEVICE_2:YOUR_PRODUCT_ID_FOR_DEVICE_2:u ` in front of the command
-  * it's "usb-storage.quirks=" followed a comman separated list of "idVendor:idProduct:u"
+  * it's "usb-storage.quirks=" followed a comma separated list of "idVendor:idProduct:u"
   * The part that you add needs to be followed by a space " " (e.g. `usb-storage.quirks=0781:558c:u,04e8:61f5:u dwc_otg.lpm_enable=0 console=serial0,115200 ...`)
   * replace YOUR_...
   * don't miss the ":u" at the end
   * The whole line should look similar to this `usb-storage.quirks=0781:558c:u,04e8:61f5:u dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=PARTUUID=3acd0083-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait`
-6. Reboot your pi
-7. Run `dmesg | grep UAS` (if you see "usbcore: registered" then that's OK, it case be registered yet still disabled) and verify that it mentions blocklisting/disabling of UAS.

 ### BTRFS RAID-1 Mirror